 The studios feature four purpose-built drum practice booths are on offer to both members and non-Members for solo drummers to practice seven days a week.
 The studio also has its app for drummers to book and schedule their practice time.

-The London Music School and The Institute of Music Performance both offer a wide range of courses for those really serious about making drumming their future career.
+The London Music School and The Institute of Music Performance both offer a wide range of courses for those serious about making drumming their future career.

-The LMS is more flexible in the courses they offer, and you can choose from full-time BTEC Diplomas to a 2 days-a-week course.
+The LMS is more flexible in the courses they offer, and you can choose from full-time BTEC Diplomas to a two days-a-week course.
 They also provide an intense two-week summer course, perfect for beginners.

-The ICMP offers more of a full-time education and boasts incredible installations and studios in which you will be able to practice on industry-standard equipment from “Tama, Mapex and DW drum kits; cymbals by Paiste and Zildjian and triggers and pads by Roland and Yamaha”.
+The ICMP offers more of full-time education and boasts incredible installations and studios in which you will be able to practice on industry-standard equipment from "Tama, Mapex and DW drum kits; cymbals by Paiste and Zildjian and triggers and pads by Roland and Yamaha".